 Galligan Settlers in Australia in the 19th Century

-- Mary Galligan, aged 24, a servant, arrived in South Australia in 1859 aboard the ship "Lady Ann"
+- Mary Galligan, aged 24, a servant, who arrived in South Australia in 1859 aboard the ship "Lady Ann"

 Galligan Settlers in New Zealand in the 19th Century

-- James Galligan, aged 48, a farmer, arrived in Wellington, New Zealand aboard the ship "Woodlark" in 1874
+- James Galligan, aged 48, a farmer, who arrived in Wellington, New Zealand aboard the ship "Woodlark" in 1874

-- Mary J. Galligan, aged 1, arrived in Wellington, New Zealand aboard the ship "Woodlark" in 1874
+- Mary J. Galligan, aged 1, who arrived in Wellington, New Zealand aboard the ship "Woodlark" in 1874

-- Charles J. Galligan, aged 3 months, arrived in Wellington, New Zealand aboard the ship "Woodlark" in 1874
+- Charles J. Galligan, aged 3 months, who arrived in Wellington, New Zealand aboard the ship "Woodlark" in 1874

 - Thomas R. Galligan (b.
 1947), American politician who served as mayor of Jeffersonville, Indiana USA (1996 to 2003)